Avkash/mldl/orgs/h2o/guide/h2o_data_man_merge.md

 John	30	98001	Bellevue	WA	USA
 Tim	35	94402	Foster City	CA	USA
 Tom	25	98003	Redmond	WA	USA
 ```
+Result: You can see that all the columns from both datasets are used and all the common rows are included in the result dataset.

 ### Case 3 ###
+Merging user1 (first/main/left) dataset with the user2 (second/right) dataset select all the items from the left/main dataset even when if second/right dataset does not include the common value:
 ```
 resultsC = users1.merge(users2, all_x=True)
 resultsC.describe